triskit124/Notes/cpp.md

 Base myDerivedClass { myDerived }; // sliced
 ```

-This does not happen with pointers/references
+This does not happen with pointers/references.
+This is called `upcasting`:
 ```cpp
 // casting from derived to base is called upcasting Base* myDerivedClass { &myDerived }; // not sliced Base& myDerivedClass { myDerived }; // not sliced
 ```

-Casting from base to derived is called `downcasting` and is generally not good practice as there is not guarantee that the object is actually of the derived type
+Casting from base to derived is called `downcasting` and is generally not good practice as there is not guarantee that the object is actually of the derived type.
+The cast should be checked before using:
 ```cpp
 // downcasting
 Derived* myDerived { dynamic_cast<Derived*>(myBase) };